Relacibo/hyprmcsr/docs/010-prismlauncher.md

 **Note:**
 When specifying your PrismLauncher instance ID in your config (e.g., for `minecraft.prismInstanceId`), always use the actual folder name of the instance (as found in `~/.local/share/PrismLauncher/instances/`), **not** the display name shown in the PrismLauncher GUI.
 The folder name is the true instance ID required for automation and configuration.

+**Tip:**
+You can start Minecraft directly from your onStart array using:

+    prismlauncher -l "instance id"

+Replace "instance id" with the folder name of your instance (not the display name in PrismLauncher).

+This is the recommended way to launch Minecraft from automation scripts.